When an executor is not communicating with beneficiaries, this creates a problem for both the executor and the

-Misconduct: A minority of executors go as far as to steal from the estate and mismanage the estate and then attempt to cover up their misdeeds by not communicating with the beneficiaries.
-Beneficiaries do have recourse against an executor who violates his duty to the estate.
-The recourse involves court intervention.
-The beneficiaries can bring a proceeding to have the judge of the Surrogate’s Court compel the executor to file an account of the estate.
+If the executor is not communicating with the beneficiaries, they can bring a proceeding to have the judge of the Surrogate’s Court compel the executor to file an account of the estate.
 If ordered to submit an accounting, the executor will have to submit the accounting to the court, usually within thirty to sixty days.

-An accounting is a set of schedules that include all possible information about the estate, such as
+An estate accounting is a set of schedules that include all possible information about the estate, such as